-CUT Central University of Technology, Free State

-Qualification A degree, diploma or certificate offered by CUT.
+CUT Central University of Technology, Free State Qualification A degree, diploma or certificate offered by CUT.
 Quarter Equivalent to half a semester.
 A full academic year comprises four quarters.
 Term Equivalent to one semester, i.e. the first or the second half of the academic year.
 Academic year The portion of the calendar year approved by the CUT Council, on recommendation of Senate, for academic activities of CUT.
 Subject A field of study in which CUT offers tuition.
 Study unit The academic sections into which a subject is divided for tuition purposes, e.g. module, paper or research essay.

-NQF National Qualifications Framework

-Continuous assessment

-mark

-The mark for each study unit, composed of marks achieved in tests and other means of assessment than the final assessment, calculated in accordance with departmental policy.
+NQF National Qualifications Framework Continuous assessment mark The mark for each study unit, composed of marks achieved in tests and other means of assessment than the final assessment, calculated in accordance with departmental policy.
+Final assessment (examination) An approved unit of assessment that may occur at the end of a prescribed study period.
+Assessment (examination) mark The mark obtained in the final assessment (examination) of a study unit.
+Final mark The mark calculated according to a prescribed ratio of the continuous assessment mark and the assessment (examination) mark.

-Final assessment

-(examination)

-An approved unit of assessment that may occur at the end of a prescribed study period.

-Assessment (examination)

-mark

-The mark obtained in the final assessment (examination) of a study unit.

-Final mark

-The mark calculated according to a prescribed ratio of the continuous assessment mark and the assessment (examination) mark.

 Pass mark A mark of at least 50% (except if otherwise stipulated in the faculty rules), provided that the subminimum requirements have been met.

-Subminimum A specified minimum mark to be achieved in the final assessment final mark.

-(examination) in order to pass a study unit.
-A student who does not obtain the subminimum mark will fail the study unit, irrespective of the prior December 2019, terms of the specified rules, must complete certain modules to graduate for a specific degree, diploma or certificate academic year.
+Subminimum A specified minimum mark to be achieved in the final assessment (examination) in order to pass a study unit.
+A student who does not obtain the subminimum mark will fail the study unit, irrespective of the final mark.
+Pipeline student A student who were registered for phased-out qualification programme prior December 2019, terms of the specified rules, must complete certain modules to graduate for a specific degree, diploma or certificate Final-year student A student who can complete his/her qualification at the end of a particular academic year.

-Pipeline student A student who were registered for phased-out qualification programme

-Final-year student A student who can complete his/her qualification at the end of a particular